 Pursuant to Minn.
 Stat. § 202A.192, MSUM may only charge a facility use fee in conjunction with the holding of precinct caucuses and legislative district or county conventions for an amount that does not exceed the lowest amount charged to any public or private group.

 Non-affiliated organizations engaged in a commercial enterprise must be charged the current market rate when using MSUM property.
+Current market rates are included as an addendum to the University Scheduling Procedures document.

 Personal Property, Losses or Damages

 The University has the right to develop deadlines and to charge cancellation fees as it deems appropriate.
 MSUM will not be liable for any personal property or equipment lost in University facilities or on any other property controlled by the University, even if attendants are on duty.
-MSUM reserves the right to assess the cost of labor and materials for cleanup and for any damage done to University equipment, facilities and any other property controlled by the University which are a direct result of the scheduled activity or event.
+MSUM reserves the right to assess the cost of labor and materials for cleanup and for any damage done to University equipment, facilities, and any other property controlled by the University which are a direct result of the scheduled activity or event.

 Food and Alcohol